datalad-handbook/book/docs/usecases/HCP_dataset.rst

          possible performance issues in oversized datasets, imagine a mere :command:`git status` or :command:`datalad status` command taking several minutes up to hours in a clean dataset.

+.. [#f3] Note that this command is more complex than the previously shown
+         :command:`datalad addurls` command.
+In particular, it has an additional `loglevel` configuration for the main command, and creates the datasets with an `hcp_dataset` configuration.
+The logging level was set (to ``warning``) to help with post-execution diagnostics in the HTCondors log files.
+The configuration can be found in `code/cfg_hcp_dataset <https://github.com/TobiasKadelka/build_hcp/blob/master/code/cfg_hcp_dataset.sh>`_
+         and enables a :term:`special remote` in the resulting dataset.

+.. [#f4] If you coded along in the Basics part of the book and published your
+         dataset to :term:`Gin`, you have experienced in :ref:`subdspublishing` how the links to unpublished subdatasets in a published dataset do not resolve in the webinterface: Its path points to a URL that would resolve to lying underneath the superdataset, but there is not published subdataset on the hosting platform!